 He added an additional Soft Tissue Specialist and two strength coaches.
 In 2011, Mike partnered with Brad McKay to open Performance Therapy in Greenville, SC.
 Shortly after, he added another Soft Tissue Specialist to both the Charlotte and Greenville office.
 In 2019, the team became credentialed in Integrative Diagnosis.
 We are very proud to currently be the only full-body certified Integrative Diagnosis office in the state of North and South Carolina.
 Mike is excited to come to the office each day to help patients find relief from chronic pain and to help those who have been failed by the traditional model of conservative care.

-With over 20 years of experience, Mike continues to treat professional, collegiate, junior and high school athletes from all types of sports.
-He frequently works with college and high school cross country teams helping the athletes with their running gaits, biomechanics, and injuries.
+With over 23 years of experience, Mike continues to treat professional, collegiate, junior and high school athletes from all types of sports.
+He frequently works with college, high school and professional teams helping the athletes with their running gaits, biomechanics, and injuries.
 Mike's unique approach with Performance Therapy does not limit him to athletes.
 Everyone can benefit from his unique style of therapy.